Jack Gordon (entertainment manager)

-Jack Leon Gordon (November 10, 1939 – April 19, 2005), also known as Samuel Isaac Gordon and Clifford William Johnson, was an American businessman and entertainment manager.
-Gordon was the manager and husband of American singer–songwriter La Toya Jackson.
-Gordon also served as the manager of American tabloid subject later turned porn actor John Wayne Bobbitt.
-Gordon died of cancer on April 19, 2005, at age 65.
+Jack Leon Gordon (November 10, 1939 – April 19, 2005), who also went by the names Samuel Isaac Gordon and Clifford William Johnson, was an American businessman and entertainment manager.
+Jack Gordon was most well-known for being the manager and husband of American singer–songwriter La Toya Jackson.
+Gordon also served as the manager of American tabloid subject, later turned porn actor, John Wayne Bobbitt, of John and Lorena Bobbitt.
+Jack Gordon died of cancer on 19 April 2005, aged 65.

 Life and career

 Early life and criminal activity

-Jack Leon Gordon was born in Springfield, Illinois to Abraham Gordon, a Jewish Russian immigrant, and Faye Stein, an Illinois native of Jewish heritage.
+Jack Leon Gordon was reputedly born in Springfield, Illinois to Abraham Gordon, a Jewish Russian immigrant, and Faye Stein, an Illinois native of Jewish heritage.
 While some sources cite Gordon's birthplace as Springfield, Illinois, he claimed Las Vegas was his birthplace when he changed his name in 1981 to Samuel Isaac Gordon.
 However, in 1983, when he changed his name again, this time to Clifford William Johnson, he said that he was born in Springfield.

-In the 1970s, Gordon ran arcades at Circus Circus in Las Vegas.
-He later bought controlling interest in a Los Angeles massage parlor called Circus Maximus in West Hollywood.
+In the 1970s, Gordon ran arcades at the Circus Circus casino in Las Vegas, Nevada.
+He later bought controlling interest in a Los Angeles, California massage parlor called Circus Maximus in West Hollywood.
 Gordon subsequently bought two additional massage parlors, one in Signal Hill and the other in Costa Mesa, California.
-In 1984, a conviction for pandering in Los Angeles resulted in three months probation.
+In 1984, a conviction for soliciting sex in Los Angeles resulted in a sentence of three months probation for Jack Gordon.

 Attempted bribe of Harry Reid

-In 1978, Gordon offered a $12,000 bribe to then-chairman of the Nevada Gaming Commission Harry Reid to approve two new, carnival-like gaming devices (Flip-A-Winna and Penny Falls) for casino use.
+In 1978, Gordon offered a $12,000 bribe to then-chairman of the Nevada Gaming Commission Harry Reid to approve two new, carnival-like gaming devices (Flip-A-Winna and the coin pusher game Penny Falls) for casino use.
 Gordon believed the games would bring him more than $100 million in profits.
 Reid notified the FBI and allowed agents to videotape a meeting with Gordon in his office.
 At the point where Reid asked, "Is this the money?", FBI agents burst in to arrest Gordon.
 Reid, a former boxer, exclaimed "You son of a bitch, you tried to bribe me!" and attempted to strangle Gordon, before startled agents pulled him off.
 Gordon was convicted in federal court in 1979 and sentenced to six months in prison.
-In 1981, Reid's wife found a bomb attached to one of their cars, a bomb Reid suspected was placed by Gordon.
+In 1981, Reid's wife found a car bomb attached to one of their vehicles, a bomb Reid suspected was placed by Gordon.